A Million Ways to Die in the West: Plot

-In 1882, in the town of Old Stump, Arizona, timid sheep farmer Albert Stark's girlfriend Louise breaks up with him because of his refusal to defend himself in a duel.
+In 1882, in the town of Old Stump, Arizona, timid sheep farmer Albert Stark's girlfriend, Louise, breaks up with him because of his refusal to defend himself in a duel.
 He prepares to migrate to San Francisco, believing that the frontier offers nothing for him.

 Meanwhile, infamous outlaw Clinch Leatherwood shoots and kills an old prospector over a single gold nugget.
-He orders his right-hand man, Lewis, to escort his wife Anna to Old Stump while he continues his banditry.
+He orders his right-hand man Lewis to escort his wife Anna to Old Stump while he continues his banditry.

-Lewis and Anna arrive in Old Stump under the guise of two siblings intending to build a farm, but Lewis is arrested after shooting the pastor's son in a saloon fight.
-During the brawl, Albert saves Anna from being crushed to death, and the two become close friends.
-They attend a county fair where Louise's new boyfriend, the arrogant Foy, challenges Albert to a shooting contest.
-Albert loses, but Anna steps in and defeats Foy.
-Foy publicly humiliates Albert, who impulsively challenges Foy to a duel in a week's time to win back Louise.
+Lewis and Anna arrive in Old Stump under the guise of siblings looking to build a farm, but Lewis is arrested for shooting the pastor's son in a saloon fight.
+During the brawl, Albert saves Anna from being crushed to death; they become close friends.

+Attending the county fair, Louise's arrogant new boyfriend Foy challenges Albert to a shooting contest.
+Albert loses, but Anna steps in and defeats him.
+He publicly humiliates Albert, who impulsively challenges Foy to a duel the next day.
+Knowing that Albert would lose to Foy, Anna suggests that they duel in a week's time to win back Louise.
 Anna then spends the week teaching Albert how to shoot.

-During a barn dance the night before the duel, Anna gives Foy a Mickey.
-After leaving the dance, Albert and Anna kiss before heading home.
-After breaking out of jail and murdering the sheriff, Lewis observes the kiss and reports it to Clinch.
-On the day of the duel, Foy arrives late and gets diarrhea from the laxative he had unknowingly drunk.
+During a barn dance the night before the duel, Anna slips a laxative into Foy's whiskey.
+After leaving the dance, Albert and her kiss before heading home.
+After breaking out of jail and murdering the sheriff, Lewis observes their kiss and reports it to Clinch.
+On the day of the duel, Foy arrives late and has severe diarrhea from the laxative he had unknowingly ingested.

 Albert, who has decided that Louise is not worth fighting for, forfeits anyway.
-He retires to the saloon, but Clinch arrives and reveals that Anna is his wife, threatening to kill more people unless his wife's lover duels him the next day.
-Later, Clinch confronts Anna by demanding that she reveal Albert's name and his whereabouts, or he will kill her.
-Before he attempts to rape her, she knocks him unconscious with a rock and escapes.
+He retires to the saloon, but Clinch arrives and reveals that Anna is his wife, threatening to kill more people unless Anna's lover duels him the next day.

+Later, Clinch confronts Anna by demanding that she reveal Albert's name and his whereabouts, or he will kill Plugger, the old prospector's dog that Anna befriended after the old prospector's death.
+He tries to rape her, but she knocks him unconscious with a rock and escapes.